-When a vendor repeatedly provides poor service and/or merchandise does not meet written specifications to the extent that work is hampered, campus departments are to forward specific complaints to the Purchasing Department .
+When a vendor repeatedly provides poor service and/or merchandise does not meet written specifications to the extent that work is hampered, campus departments are to forward specific complaints to the Procurement Services Department .
 The complaint must be submitted in a written memorandum, email or letter and clearly explain the conditions which generated the complaint.
-The Purchasing Department will complete the “Complaint to Vendor” form and transmit such to the State Purchase and Contract Division, or take appropriate action directly with the vendor.
+The Procurement Services Department will complete the “Complaint to Vendor” form and transmit such to the State Purchase and Contract Division, or take appropriate action directly with the vendor.
 Campus departments are urged to make written complaints, when justified.

 If a vendor receives an excessive number of complaints, the State Purchase and Contract Division in Raleigh may refrain from considering the vendor as a ‘source of supply’ for any new requirements or when compiling source lists.

 As State policy requires that supplies and materials normally be obtained from State contracts or by competitive, sales calls or solicitations by vendors’ salesmen may be of little value.

 Salesmen are encouraged to visit campus departments; however, such visits are to be limited to keeping the campus departments informed of new items being introduced and to assist campus departments by providing information on various aspects of their product.

 Receipt of equipment for demonstration and evaluation purposes is permissible provided no obligation is made to the vendor to purchase the equipment.